bespsm/techrecords-org/posts/esp-data-collection/esp-data-collection.md

 *Grafana Dashboard*

-Here are the links of the final architecture: [Terraform config](https://github.com/bespsm/esp-data-collection-tf/tree/main/prometheus-grafana), [SoC flashware](https://github.com/bespsm/esp-data-collection-SoC) and [Grafana config](https://github.com/bespsm/esp-data-collection-srv/tree/main/grafana_cfg) (is deployed by Terraform). *The final solution is not focused on security aspects.
+Here are the links to the final architecture: [Terraform config](https://github.com/bespsm/esp-data-collection-tf/tree/main/prometheus-grafana), [SoC flashware](https://github.com/bespsm/esp-data-collection-SoC) and [Grafana config](https://github.com/bespsm/esp-data-collection-srv/tree/main/grafana_cfg) (is deployed by Terraform).
+*The final solution is not focused on security aspects.
 This one is left on the used user.*

+## Lessons Learnt

+After going over 3 architecture iterations, I summarize the outcome in 2 points:
+- **The simpler the architecture, the better**.
+I went down from 7 elements to 5 at the final stage.
+- **Get to know all the components and the interfaces between them in your architecture**.
+I would safe a lot of time avoiding useless implementation if I'd study Grafana beforehand.

 ## How to reproduce